Notes on Landau and Lifshitz: Conservation Laws

 Mechanical similarity

 The analogous concept in mechanics is unsurprisingly called mechanical similarity.
 The key difference between these two concepts is that geometrical systems deal with space only, while mechanical ones have to deal with time as well.
-So if the paths of two particles $q'$ and $q'=\alpha q$ are similar, then the travel time of the two particles also has to be similar: $t' = \beta t$ for some $\beta.$ Its intuitively obvious that this won't work for all pairs of $\alpha$ and $\beta.$ So there must be some condition with $\alpha$ and $\beta$ which allows us to deduce the similarity of the two systems.
+So if the paths of two particles and are similar, then the travel time of the two particles also has to be similar: for some Its intuitively obvious that this won't work for all pairs of and So there must be some condition with and which allows us to deduce the similarity of the two systems.

 One way to find this condition is by experimenting.
 For instance, we know that projectiles move in a parabola, so we can throw a ball at various initial velocities, measure the maximum height and the travel time, and try to find a relationship between them.
 But since touching grass is antithetical to the blogger philosophy, and that the title of the book we're going over is A Course of Theoretical Physics, then we won't be doing any experiments.

-Notice, however, that what we have written above is a way of asking the following: if two mechanical systems $(q, \dot{q}, t)$ and $(q', \dot{q}', t')$ with geometrically similar paths are both realizable, then what is the relationship between $q'/q$ and $t'/t$?
+Notice, however, that what we have written above is a way of asking the following: if two mechanical systems and with geometrically similar paths are both realizable, then what is the relationship between and ?

 As we have expressed the Lagrangian of the second system in terms of the first system, we have no choice but to compare it to the Lagrangian of the first system.
-Since $L'$ and $L$ are both realizable, then they are either multiples of each other, or differ by the total time derivative of a function of coordinates and time.
+Since and are both realizable, then they are either multiples of each other, or differ by the total time derivative of a function of coordinates and time.
 The second case seems to be complicated and not similar, in spirit, to the term similarity which we are claiming to study.
-So we'll proceed on the case that $L'$ is a multiple of $L.$ Since we have used homogeneous functions so much, a possible scenario for us to consider is one where $U$ is a homogeneous function of degree $k$.
-If this is so, then $U' = \alpha^kU$ and $L' = \alpha^2T/\beta^2 - \alpha^kU = \gamma L$ for some $\gamma.$ This $\gamma$ is evidently a factor of both $\alpha^2/\beta^2$ and $\alpha^k,$ since it has been factored out of the left side of the equation.
-For this to be possible, however, we need to have $\alpha^2/\beta^2 \propto \alpha^k.$ This can be otherwise stated as $(q'/q)^{2-k} \propto (t'/t)^2$ since $\alpha = q'/q$ and $\beta = t'/t.$
+So we'll proceed on the case that is a multiple of Since we have used homogeneous functions so much, a possible scenario for us to consider is one where is a homogeneous function of degree .
+If this is so, then and for some This is evidently a factor of both and since it has been factored out of the left side of the equation.
+For this to be possible, however, we need to have This can be otherwise stated as since and

 We have successfully found the condition for similarity between two mechanical systems, but how can we make any useful deductions from it?
 Apparently, yes.
 Landau is a lot smarter than me so he already came up with a bunch of stuff like these:

-1. If the potential energy is uniform—i.e, $k=1$—then $t'/t \propto \sqrt{q'/q}.$ An example of this is an object in free fall on Earth.
-The position of this object at time $t$ can be gotten from $y(t) = gt^2/2.$ Two objects which take different paths $y'$ and $y$ then have the ratio in their positions of $y'/y = t'^2/t^2.$ Which is exactly what we predicted by using mechanical similarity.
+- If the potential energy is uniform—i.e, —then An example of this is an object in free fall on Earth.
+The position of this object at time can be gotten from Two objects which take different paths and then have the ratio in their positions of Which is exactly what we predicted by using mechanical similarity.

-2. A more interesting case can be found in orbital mechanics.
-When a planet is orbiting the sun, the potential energy is $U = -GmM/r$ where $r$ is the distance between the planet and the sun.
-The degree of this function—relative to $r$—is evidently $-1,$ and as such $(r/r')^3 \propto (t/t')^2$ where $(r,t)$ is the orbit and orbital period of any planet moving in a similar orbit to our own.
-We may infer that there is some planet whose orbit is geometrically similar to our own, and as such $r/r'$ is equal to the ratio of the length of their semi-major axes: $s/s'.$ If the length of the semi-major axis happens to be one, then our inference becomes $s^3 = (r/r')^3 = (t/t')^2$ which may otherwise be stated as $s^3 \propto t^2.$ This result is better known as Kepler's third law of planetary motion.
+- A more interesting case can be found in orbital mechanics.
+When a planet is orbiting the sun, the potential energy is where is the distance between the planet and the sun.
+The degree of this function—relative to —is evidently and as such where is the orbit and orbital period of any planet moving in a similar orbit to our own.
+We may infer that there is some planet whose orbit is geometrically similar to our own, and as such is equal to the ratio of the length of their semi-major axes: If the length of the semi-major axis happens to be one, then our inference becomes which may otherwise be stated as This result is better known as Kepler's third law of planetary motion.

-3. If the degree of the potential is two, as in a spring's potential energy $U = kx^2/2,$ then $(x'/x)^0 = (t'/t)^2 = 1.$ Meaning that a two springs are similar to each other if $t' = -t$ or $t' = t.$ I don't think this is very interesting but I wanted to have added something of my own here.
+- If the degree of the potential is two, as in a spring's potential energy then Meaning that a two springs are similar to each other if or I don't think this is very interesting but I wanted to have added something of my own here.

 The virial theorem